 BA, Economics, Howard University (summa cum laude)

-- Provided support to the consulting expert and managed team that processed and analyzed large, complex data sets to assess the number and value of pending and future personal-injury claims related to the Takata airbag recall.
+- Provided support to the consulting expert and managed the team that processed and analyzed large, complex data sets to assess the number and value of pending and future personal-injury claims related to the Takata airbag recall.

 - Supported the testifying expert during arbitration proceedings on behalf of ACE Bermuda Insurance Ltd. regarding an arbitration claim by 3M Company against the ACE Bermuda-Form policies stemming from allegedly defective masks and respirators.

-- Forecasted future product liabilities, and built allocation models for various companies to assist them in insurance valuation, financial reporting, and litigation.
+- Forecasted future product liabilities and built allocation models for various companies to assist them in insurance valuation, financial reporting, and litigation.

 - Led data analyses and provided consulting support on a number of cases regarding product liability and damages estimation.